All Episodes

 Just useless, absolutely useless to everybody.

-Um, but anyway, it's um it is what it is, and frankly, the Chinese have done the world no favors here because they purposely lied and they misrepresented what the truth was going on on the ground.
+And frankly, the Chinese have done the world no favors here because they purposely lied and they misrepresented what the truth was going on on the ground.

 And it hurt the entire world.

-When we could have nipped this in a bud, this new study out of Great Britain, we could have gotten 95% reduction right from the get-go, and mitigated all of this, had in fact uh China not try to cover up what was going on there, but invite the world community and scientists.
+When we could have nipped this in the bud, this new study out of Great Britain, we could have gotten 95% reduction right from the get-go and mitigated all of this.

-I had Mike Pompeo on TV this week say, yeah, of course, we're we'd help Iran today for crying out loud because it's good for the world not to have a spread of a virus like this.
+I had Mike Pompeo on TV this week say, yeah, of course, we'd help Iran today for crying out loud because it's good for the world not to have a spread of a virus like this.

-I gotta tell you a couple things.
+I got to tell you a couple things.

 Our lives are upended temporarily.